 Always think about the long-term

 You won’t release your first book and get big sales.
 You just won’t.
-In fact, once you’ve written your first book, pat yourself on the back and get on with writing another two.
+In fact, once you’ve self-published your first book, pat yourself on the back and get on with writing another two.
 New readers simply aren’t going to flock to your one single book — they like to stick with a certain author.
 Give them a reason to want to invest in you.

-Likewise, don’t concern yourself with getting sales straightaway.
+Likewise, don’t concern yourself with getting sales straight away.
 You need to be thinking about future-proofing your business and your career, which leads me on to…

 Get a mailing list

 Sign up for a MailChimp account and get yourself a mailing list.
 Simply having readers buy your book and then disappear into the ether is not what you want.
 You need to be able to get in touch with them and let them know when you’ve got a new book out.
 Trust me: they won’t be searching your name on Amazon every couple of weeks to see if you’ve got a new one.
 They won’t even remember your name once they’ve put the book down.
 They’ll be straight onto the next author who’s marketing his or her books better than you.

 This is my number one tip in terms of marketing, and I really can’t overstate it enough.
 For more information on how to make mailing lists really work, check out Nick Stephenson’s books — Reader Magnets, in particular, or even his exhaustive interview on the Reedsy blog.

 Always use a professional editor and cover designer

 This goes back to my very first point.
 You want people to buy your book.
 Why on earth would they touch a book with a cover knocked up in MS Paint?
 They won’t.
 Nor will they buy a book designed by someone who’s ‘quite good with PhotoShop’.
 Even regular graphic designers won’t cut it.
 You need a specialist book cover designer.
 Yes, they cost money.